tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Wed Jun 06 2007

-Zachary Weber (a 39-year-old White wealthy college graduate) entered a church, ready to deliver a speech to religious people.
+Zachary Weber (a 39-year-old white wealthy college graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Zachary Weber had never preached his views to theists before, and freaked out.
 Zachary Weber uttered a quick prayer to the Unblinking Eye to calm his nerves.
 As Zachary Weber entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Zachary Weber used scientific information to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Zachary Weber argued that the Unblinking Eye was an impersonal force that can only be understood as a part of nature, similar to that of gravity.